Kevin Paredes

-Kevin Alexander Paredes (/pəˈrɛdɪs/ pə-RED-iss; born May 7, 2003) is an American professional soccer player who plays as a left wing-back or left winger for Bundesliga club VfL Wolfsburg and the United States national team.
+Kevin Alexander Paredes (/pəˈrɛdɪs/ pə-RED-iss; born May 7, 2003) is an American professional soccer player who plays as a left wing-back or left winger for club Utrecht and the United States national team.

 Club career

 Loudoun United

 Paredes played his first professional match with Loudoun United FC on September 25, 2019, subbing in the 68th minute of the team's 4–1 win over the Swope Park Rangers.

 D.C.
 United

 On January 17, 2020, Paredes signed with Loudoun's parent club D.C.
 United and became the club's 14th Homegrown Player signing.
 Paredes got his first playing time with D.C.
 United later that year, during a July 18 match against the New England Revolution in the MLS is Back Tournament, where he entered the game in the 88th minute as a substitute.
 He contributed his first MLS assist on October 24, serving Gelmin Rivas's stoppage time winner in a 2–1 win over Atlanta United.

 Paredes scored his first MLS goal on July 3, 2021, in a record-breaking 7–1 win against Toronto FC at home.